project-alice-assistant/docs/docs/setup/room-configuration.md

 1. If a device is "offline" it will show by having a broken heart above its icon.
 2. The compass - The arrow points to the centre of your map.
 Clicking that arrow in the centre of the compass will zoom your map to the centre of your screen.
-3. Once a new device is added, click that device for it to "pair" to Alice so she recognises it in the future.
+3. Once a new device is added, click that device for it to "pair" to Alice, so she recognises it in the future.
 You should see a pairing message when this occurs.

 Note: With some skills like HomeAssistant, there is no pairing needed.
-It's done automaically
+It's done automatically